rohitsoni007/mcp-kit/README.md

 mcp rm git filesystem -a continue --json mcp rm git filesystem -a continue -j

+# Output in pretty JSON format (human-readable)
+mcp rm git filesystem -a continue --json --pretty

 # Remove all servers with JSON output
 mcp rm --all -a continue --json mcp rm --all -a continue -j

+# Remove all servers with pretty JSON output
+mcp rm --all -a continue --json --pretty

 # Remove servers from project with JSON output
 mcp rm git filesystem -p my-project -a continue --json